First, let’s go over what a 1099-K is. A 1099-K is a tax document that includes all on-trip gross earnings (so all reportable payment transactions).

 An example: If you have completed drives in both New York and New Jersey, then Uber would send you a 1099-K for each set of fares.

 Companies are required to send them out by the 31st of January.
-If you’re expecting one and haven’t received the 1099-K tax after a week or so into February, be sure to contact the company to find out if one was sent!
+If you’re expecting one and haven’t received the 1099-K tax by mid-February, be sure to contact the company to find out if one was sent!